ilchen/cryptopals/README.md

 3. Implementing a polynomial ring over GF(2<sup>128</sup>)
 4. Solving the problem of factoring polynomials
 5. Realising the actual attack of recovering the authentication key of GMAC provided a nonce was repeated
+6. Asking yourself a question of what you can do with the recovered authentication key

 All in all it is a fairly laborious challenge that took me quite some time to complete.
 The effort is commensurate to a university coursework.
 On the other hand it helped me consolidate my understanding of finite fields